-How Much Does It Cost to Run Wine Fridge?
+How Much Does It Cost to Run a Wine Fridge?

 A wine fridge holds a tighter temperature than a kitchen fridge and runs around the clock for it.
 At the US-average rate of 16.5¢/kWh, running a wine fridge costs about $12.03/month ($144.36/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.